-There was no air-borne noise exceedance of Action Level triggered in the reporting month and no exceedances of 24-hr TSP Action and Limit Level were recorded in the reporting month.
+There was no air-borne noise exceedance of Action Level triggered in the reporting month.

-Apart from the above, actions stipulated under the Event and Action Plan (Table 3.3 of the EM&A Manual) would be implemented for the exceedances and monitoring frequency would be increased if applicable.
+No exceedance of 24-hr TSP Action and Limit Level were recorded in the reporting month.
+Actions stipulated under the Event and Action Plan (Table 3.3 of the EM&A Manual) would be implemented for the exceedance and monitoring frequency would be increased if applicable.